alexmarqs/zod-config/README.md

 const config = await loadConfig({
   schema: schemaConfig,
-  // silent: true (also available in the global config in case you want to use it for all adapters)
+  // silent: true --> also available in the global config in case you want to use it for all adapters
   adapters: envAdapter({ silent: true }),
 });
 ```